awsdocs/amazon-athena-user-guide/doc_source/elasticloadbalancer-classic-logs.md

    LOCATION 's3://your_log_bucket/prefix/AWSLogs/AWS_account_ID/elasticloadbalancing/';
    ```

+1. Modify the `LOCATION` Amazon S3 bucket to specify the destination of your Elastic Load Balancing logs\.

 1. Run the query in the Athena console\.
 After the query completes, Athena registers the `elb_logs` table, making the data in it ready for queries\.
+For more information, see [Elastic Load Balancing Example Queries](#query-elb-classic-example)

-## Example Queries for Elastic Load Balancing Logs<a name="query-elb-logs-examples"></a>
+## Elastic Load Balancing Example Queries<a name="query-elb-classic-example"></a>

-Use a query similar to this example\.
+Use a query similar to the following example\.
 It lists the backend application servers that returned a `4XX` or `5XX` error response code\.
 Use the `LIMIT` operator to limit the number of logs to query at a time\.

 ```
 SELECT